hofstadter-io/hof/docs/content/getting-started/modules.md

 - `hof mod init cue github.com/user/repo` initializes a new module
 - `hof mod vendor cue` fetches dependencies into `cue.mod/pkg/...`

-The name of a module must be the same the git repository.
+The name of a module must be the same as the git repository.
-`hof` talks directly to git repositories and many of `hof`'s commands will accept repositories as input too.
+`hof` talks directly to git repositories, and many of `hof`'s commands will accept repositories as input too.

 The files and directories that make up a module:

-- `cue.mods` is where dependencies and versions are set, you write this file.
+- `cue.mods` is where dependencies and versions are set; you write this file.
 - `cue.sums` contains the checksums for all dependencies and is managed by `hof mod`
 - `cue.mod/module.cue` denotes a CUE module and has a single line
 - `cue.mod/pkg/...` is where the code for dependencies is located after fetching